 - Vehicle must have 31-inch tall (or taller) all-terrain or mud-terrain tires (in good condition) and matching height spare tire.

-- Vehicle must have solid front and rear recovery points (frame mounted hooks/loops, sold bumper mounted shackle hangers or loops, etc.).
+- Vehicle must have solid front and rear recovery points (frame mounted hooks/loops, solid bumper mounted shackle hangers or loops, etc.)

 - Vehicle must have solid (body mounted) interior cargo securing hooks/loops for safely lashing cargo/equipment.